Central European Institute of Technology: Core Facility

-CEITEC offers access to 12 shared laboratories equipped with instrumentation in the field of life sciences, nanotechnology and advanced materials.
+CEITEC offers access to 13 shared laboratories equipped with instrumentation in the field of life sciences, nanotechnology and advanced materials.
+Eleven of these are part of CEITEC MUNI and two under CEITEC BUT.
 Advanced instrumentation, funded by national and European projects, is available to both internal and external academic and corporate users from both the Czech Republic and abroad.
 Most of CEITEC's shared laboratories are part of the Czech Republic's Big Infrastructures for Research, Experimental Development and Innovation for the years 2016 to 2022.
 Various opportunities for open access and its financing, services and expertise.

 CEITEC Nano

 Research Infrastructure CEITEC Nano at the CEITEC BUT campus under Palackého vrch provides facilities, backgrounds and methods for research and development of nanotechnologies and advanced materials.
-The research infrastructure is concentrated in shared laboratories - Nanostructure Preparation Laboratories (cleanliness class 100, area 356 m2), Nanostructure Characterisation Laboratories (class 100 000, area 1 337 m2) and Structural Analysis Laboratories (class 100 000, area 300 m2).
+The research infrastructure is concentrated in shared laboratories - Nanostructure Preparation Laboratories (cleanliness class 100, area 356 m^{2}), Nanostructure Characterisation Laboratories (class 100 000, area 1 337 m^{2}) and Structural Analysis Laboratories (class 100 000, area 300 m^{2}).
 These laboratories in a dust-free, high-purity environment offer complete processes for the preparation and characterisation of nano-objects, up to sub-nanometer levels.
 The research infrastructure has been in operation since 2016 and is one of the largest clean laboratory facilities in the Czech Republic.